General criteria for the study of quasi-stationarity: Main Results

-In Section~\ref{sec:equivalent-formulations}, criteria implying (E) and adapted to the continuous time setting are provided.
-Several examples of Markov processes satisfying this assumption are provided in Sections~\ref{sec:diffusion} to~\ref{sec:discrete-state-space}.
+Note that it follows from (E2) that $\theta_2\leq 1$ and thus $\theta_1<1$.
+We also emphasize that our assumptions neither require that $\tau_\d<+\infty$ $\P_x$-a.s., nor that $\P_x(n<\tau_\d)>0$ for all $t\geq 0$ and $x\in E$.
+Several examples of Markov processes satisfying Assumption~(E) are provided in Sections~\ref{sec:diffusion} to~\ref{sec:discrete-state-space}.

+Assumption~(E) is an extension of the ergodicity criteria developed in~\cite{MeynTweedie1993}.
+Indeed, if we assume that $\tau_\d=\infty$ $\PP_x$-almost surely for all $x\in E$, then Condition (E3) becomes void and one can take $\varphi_2\equiv 1$ in~(E2), so that $\theta_2=\theta_0=1$.
+We recognize in~(E1) the standard ``small set'' assumption of~\cite{MeynTweedie1993}, in~(E2) for $\varphi_1$ a standard Foster-Lyapunov criterion and in~(E4) an aperiodicity condition.
+As such, it is well-known that alternative formulations of these conditions can be given.
+In the general case, we provide in Section~\ref{sec:general-comments} conditions ensuring the existence of Lyapunov functions satisfying (E2) in terms of exponential moment of hitting times for $\varphi_1$ and exponential decay of the probability to be in $K$ for $\varphi_2$, and conditions ensuring (E1) and (E3) based on comparisons between transition probabilities.
+Similarly as for the ergodicity criteria developed in~\cite{MeynTweedie1993}, we extend our criterion to the continuous-time setting in Section~\ref{sec:continuous-time}.

-In the rest of this section, we state our main results.
+In the rest of this section, we state the main general consequences of Assumption~(E).
 We start with the exponential contraction in total variation of the conditional marginal distributions of the process given non-absorption.
 Its proof is given in Section~\ref{sec:proof}.